-Of interest in this connection are the heterogenetic antigens described by Forssman,125 which, present in the tissues of many animals of most varied species, nevertheless incite the formation of antibodies which cause hemolysis of sheep corpuscles.126 This antigenic agent has been found to be soluble in alcohol, and this feature has recently been re-investigated by Landsteiner and Simms (lit.).127 Landsteiner had suggested that these heterogenetic antigens consist of two parts: one, a protein, the real antigenic factor which is necessary for the production of antibodies; the other, alcohol-soluble and presumably lipoidal, has no antigenic capacity of itself but when united with the antigenic protein confers the peculiar heterogenetic specificity of this antigen.
-The experiments of Landsteiner and Simms supported this hypothesis, for they found that the isolated lipoidal element of the heterogenetic antigen, itself virtually non-antigenic, when merely mixed with normal serum produced an efficient heterogenetic antigen.
-Such substances as these lipoids, which, devoid of antigenic activity, nevertheless act specifically upon antibodies, Landsteiner has christened "haptenes," and, as pointed out elsewhere (Chapter III), he and others have demonstrated the production of many such haptenes which are not lipoidal.
+Of interest in this connection are the heterogenetic or heterophile antigens 197 described by Forssman, 198 which, present in the tissues of many animals of most varied species, nevertheless incite the formation of antibodies which cause hemolysis of sheep corpuscles.
+This antigenic agent is soluble in alcohol, and has been re-investigated by Landsteiner and Simms (lit).
+199 Landsteiner has suggested that these heterogenetic antigens consist of two parts: one, a protein, the real antigenic factor which is necessary for the production of antibodies; the other, alcoholsoluble and presumably lipoidal, has no antigenic capacity of itself but when united with the antigenic protein confers the peculiar heterogenetic specificity of this antigen.
+Only the lipoid part takes part in serological reactions in vitro.
+The experiments of Landsteiner and Simms supported this hypothesis, for they found that the isolated lipoidal element of the heterogenetic antigen, itself virtually non-